 The person who took the Family Tree DNA test and Julie share a total of 201 centimorgans, but the longest segment is only 7 cMs in length.
 If I only looked at the 201 cMs figure, I might erroneously believe that Julie is a relatively close cousin of the person who gave the DNA sample.

 Even Family Tree DNA suggests that they might be 2nd-3rd cousins!
-But, because the longest segment is only 7 cMs, I know that it is most likely that they are distant cousins possibly sharing several common ancestors on different lines of their families.
+But, because the longest segment is only 7 cMs, I know that it is most likely that they are distant cousins in multiple ways, possibly sharing several common ancestors on different lines of their families.

 Other times, I can be sure that the total amount of shared centimorgans is leading me in the right direction about the possible relationship between two people who have taken a DNA test.